 The following commands are iterable: compile, build, flash, flash-all, clean, run, script.

 Execute a script with neopo.
-If no file is provided, neopo will accept a script piped in through standard input.
+If a filename is not provided, neopo will accept a script piped in from standard input.

 $ cat myFile | neopo script